Bernat Farrero’s webinar transcription on how to enable remote work in your team.

-Usually it’s a two-variable formula, so you need to have the right idea, which is the most important thing because there’s nothing worse than executing the wrong idea.
+Usually, it’s a two-variable formula, so you need to have the right idea, which is the most important thing because there’s nothing worse than executing the wrong idea.
 That’s going to be one percent of the effort.
-The other 99 percent of the effort is gonna be how do you communicate it since you’re building a business?
-It’s not made of yourself alone.
-You’re in an ecosystem and social ecosystem with people.
+The other 99 percent of the effort is how you communicate it since you’re not building a business by yourself alone.
+You’re in an ecosystem with more people.

-The most important thing and the most important bottleneck it’s gonna be how do you communicate this idea to other people?
-And this is where 99 percent of the effort will be.
+So, how do you communicate this idea to other people?
+This is where 99% of the effort will go.
 Your ability to be able to communicate what you have in your mind to investors, to suppliers, to clients, to banks, and especially to your employees, is gonna be the definite key to success.
-Let’s talk about the 10 tips I use for leading my team.
-Basically, I take into account 10 important things.

 10 tips for leading your team in times of crisis

 First, make a plan.
 Without a plan, everyone will go in different directions.
 You have to ask yourself what you want to do, and take into account that you cannot do everything.
 Making a plan means also giving up things.
 Also, you have to make sure that everybody buys in.
 You cannot make a different plan for each of your employees in your organization.
 You make one single plan and you are going to execute it and all your team has to buy-in.

 More importantly, if your people can’t understand the plan or don’t see it, the plan means nothing inside your mind.
 You have to be able to communicate.
 The good news is you can learn how to communicate.
 It’s something that many people face and you can learn from it.